Azure SQL Managed Instance content reference

-- Migrate to Azure SQL Managed Instance: Learn about the recommended migration process and tools for migration to Azure SQL Managed Instance.
+- SQL Server to Azure SQL Managed Instance Guide: Learn about the recommended migration process and tools for migration to Azure SQL Managed Instance.

 - Migrate TDE cert to Azure SQL Managed Instance: If your SQL Server database is protected with transparent data encryption (TDE), you would need to migrate the certificate that SQL Managed Instance can use to decrypt the backup that you want to restore in Azure.

 - Determine subnet size: Since the subnet cannot be resized after SQL Managed Instance is deployed, you need to calculate what IP range of addresses is required for the number and types of managed instances you plan to deploy to the subnet.

 - Create a new VNet and subnet: Configure the virtual network and subnet according to the network requirements.